BrettFyt/SS_Via_LLMs/README.md

 # SS_Via_LLMs
-Using LLMs for sentences simplification task.
+The files are the source of paper "Sentence Simplification via Large Language Models"(https://arxiv.org/pdf/2302.11957)，which used LLMs for sentences simplification task.

 The ChatGPT and GPT3.5 folder stores the outputs for the sentence simplification task using ChatGPT and text-davinci-003 respectively, and the examples for few-shot is also available there.
 For Portuguese and Spanish, the file naming format is MODEL-NAME_LANGUAGE_ZERO-/FEW-SHOT_REFS_PROMPTS-ID.
 For English, the file naming format is MODEL-NAME_ZERO-/FEW-SHOT_REFS_PROMPTS-ID.